AI IN MARKETING2024-11-02⏱️ 10 minutes

 From Manual Insight to Automated Intelligence

-For years, marketing teams have conducted manual methods-focusing on groups, surveys, and intuition-to know their customers.
+For years, marketing teams have used manual methods, focusing on groups, surveys, and intuition, to get to know their customers.

-Those tools, although providing insight, have the limitation of time, scale, and subjectivity.
-Enter machine learning and everything has changed.
+Although those tools provide insight, they are limited by time, scale, and subjectivity.
+Enter machine learning, and everything has changed.

 By creating complex systems that depend not only on human interpretation, companies can now draw from massive datasets, generating patterns and predictions in real-time.

-Research has been switched from human-guided to machine-powered analysis, thereby revolutionizing the entire understanding and interaction with consumers.
+Research has been switched from human-guided to machine-powered analysis, revolutionizing understanding and interaction with consumers.

 Data at Unprecedented Scale and Speed